Short-term outlook for market remains positive: Devang Shah

 -

-The market closed in positive territory for the fourth consecutive week last time.
-It extended gain on the upside, as expected.
-It achieved my first short term targets levels near recent high as expected.
-The market has made a high of 11,487 levels on the Nifty so far in this rally.
-One can expect the market to extend towards higher levels targets as mentioned below till it reverses.
-Any kind of decline or consolidation is a buying opportunity until short term reverses.
+The market closed in positive territory for the fifth consecutive time during the last week.
+Nifty made a high of 11,572.80 levels during the week.
+It witnessed profit booking from higher levels at the end of the weekly trading session.
+One can expect the market to move towards higher level targets as mentioned below until it reverses.
+Any kind of decline or consolidation is buying opportunity till short term trend reverses.

 It looks like the beginning of wave-III of 5 after long consolidation in the range from wave count perspectives.
-Participation from the broader market (particularly midcap and Smallcap indices) from the last couple of days are a good sign at current levels of the market, as expected.
+Participation from broader market (Particularly, midcap and small-cap indices) from the last couple of days are good signs at current levels of the market.
 It has to catch up now for further confirmation of the overall trend of the market.
-It looks like a high possibility end of this divergence at the recent bottom and from now onwards, we will get broader market rally for higher levels targets in the short-to-medium term.
-Risk Reward is favourable to BUY stock specific at current levels of the market.
+It looks like high possibility end of this divergence at the recent bottom and from now onwards, we will get a broader market rally for higher level targets in short to medium term.
+Risk reward is favourable to buy stock specific at current levels of the market.

-The short-term outlook for the market remains positive until Nifty trades above 10,940 levels and expecting targets in the range of 11,700 levels in the short term.
-The medium-term outlook for the market remains positive until Nifty trades above 9951 levels and expecting targets in the range of 12500-12800 levels in the medium term.
+The short-term outlook for the market remains positive till Nifty trades above 10,940 levels and we expect targets in the range of 11,700 levels in the short term.
+The medium-term outlook for the market remains positive till Nifty trades above 9,951 levels and we expect targets in the range of 12,500-12,800 levels in the medium term.

+BANK NIFTY also closed in positive territory for the fifth consecutive week.
+It’s the first index to make a lifetime high, as expected.
+It is just short of my short term stretchable target of around 30,200 levels.
+It made a high of 30,092 levels during the week.
+It also witnessed profit-booking from higher levels at the end of the weekly trading session.
+It is highly in an overbought zone as of now; therefore, one can’t rule out profit booking from current levels.

-11,000 & 11,500 levels is strong support & resistance levels, respectively based on option open interest data for expiry perspectives for current month series.
-Any kind of short term correction or consolidation is a stock-specific buying opportunity for medium-to-long term investment perspectives till medium term reverses.
+11,000 and 11,600 levels are strong support and resistance levels, respectively, based on option open interest data for expiry perspective this week.
+Any kind of short-term correction or consolidation is a stock specific buying opportunity for medium to long term investment perspective, till medium-term reverses.

-Momentum indicators Daily KST & DAILY MACD both are in BUY supporting short term trend of the market.
-One should be stock specific & follow the trend with trail stop loss levels till it reverses.
-Risk Reward is favourable to BUY at current levels of the market.
-Close below short term reversal levels will lead to sharp correction till 10,300 levels on nifty & 34,400 levels on Sensex in short term.
+Momentum indicators Daily KST & DAILY MACD both are in BUY supporting short term trend of market.
+One should be stock specific and follow the trend with trail stop loss levels till it reverses.
+Risk reward is favourable to BUY at current levels of market.
+Close below short-term reversal levels will lead to a sharp correction till 10,300 levels on Nifty and 34,400 levels on Sensex in short term.

 Stock Picks:

-JAIN IRRIGATION closed weekly in positive territory.
-It consolidated in thin range during the week.
+CUMMINS ended the week in the positive territory.
+It consolidated in a thin range during the week.
 Its daily momentum indicators are in BUY.
-Risk Reward is favorable to BUY at current levels.
-One can buy with a stop loss of Rs 57.70 for the target of 66/68 levels in short term.
+Risk reward is favorable to BUY at current levels.
+One can buy with a stop loss of Rs 700 for the target of Rs 800/Rs 820 levels in short term.

 NALCO – BUY